apache/beam/runners/flink/README.md

 ## Features

-The Flink Dataflow Runner maintains as much compatibility with the Dataflow API as possible.
+The Flink Beam Runner maintains as much compatibility with the Beam API as possible.
 We support transformations on data like:

 - Grouping